reframejs/reframe/docs/usage-manual.template.md

 we see that in contrast to our previous DOM-static pages, this page loads JavaScript code.

-The code
+The JavaScript code
 mounts a `<TimeComponent />` to the DOM element `#react-root` and the mounted `<TimeComponent />` then updates the DOM every second to always show the current time.

-We say that the page is *DOM-dynamic* as the DOM changes over time.
+The DOM changes over time and we say that the page is *DOM-dynamic*.

 In case you are curious, the loaded JavaScript is
  - `/commons.hash_xxxxxxxxxxxxxxxxxxxx.js`,